CloveAI/cnn-text-classification-tf/README.md

 It is slightly simplified implementation of Kim's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) paper in Tensorflow.

+For Highway Layer, refer to https://stackoverflow.com/questions/42437115/tensorflow-replacement-for-tf-nn-rnn-cell-linearinput-size-0-scope for linear method.

 ## Requirements

 - Python 3